The Cost of Christmas Adverts 2018

-One of the most talked about ads this year is of course from John Lewis, which features a heartwarming tribute to Sir Elton John, celebrating his music and his career.
+One of the most talked-about ads this year is of course from John Lewis, which features a heartwarming tribute to Sir Elton John, celebrating his music and his career.
 Not including media spend or production, the luxury high street chain reportedly paid Sir Elton £5 million to star in their ad.
-There are rumors that the entire ad cost between £10m and £15m to make.
+There are rumours that the entire ad cost between £10m and £15m to make.
 However, after some backlash from the media and consumers, John Lewis executives insist that 2018 is in line with previous year’s spend of around £7m.

 You can see The Elton John Christmas ad from John Lewis here: https://www.youtube.com/watch?v=mNbSgMEZ_Tw